tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 **Market/Component Cost:** 1,500 gp**/**300 gp

-**Effect:** False Aura makes a nonmagical item seem to be a magic item, making it appear magical to an Arcana skill check to detect magic.
+**Effect:** False Aura makes a non-magical item seem to be a magic item, making it appear magical to an Arcana skill check to detect magic.

 **Skill Check:** Your Arcana skill check result determines the DC for someone else's Arcana skill check to detect magic to see through your deception.
 If the detect magic check fails, the inspecting character believes the item to be magical.
 You choose the fake power source of the item when performing the ritual.
 However, anyone attempting to use the item immediately recognizes its magic as fake.